 Yes.
-The WSU Undergraduate Admission/Scholarship Application is for all WSU incoming student general scholarships.
+All incoming freshmen and transfer students are considered for incoming student merit scholarships based on their admissions' application.
 However, students should also check with their academic college because college specific scholarships may have different application forms, procedures and deadlines.
 The academic college scholarship contacts can be found at: wichita.edu/additionalscholarships.

-Scholarships from sources outside of the university are considered outside resources and must be included in a student’s overall financial aid package.
-These resources must be sent through the Financial Aid office and processed to the student in the same way any other aid is.
-When a resource is applied to a student’s financial aid package, that student’s “need” will be reduced and there MAY be cause for your aid amounts to be changed resulting in lower loan amounts, etc. depending on your “need” status.
+Scholarships from sources outside of the university are considered outside resources and must be included in your overall financial aid package.
+These resources must be sent through the Financial Aid office and processed in the same way any other aid is.
+When a resource is applied to your financial aid package, that your “financial need” will be reduced and this may cause your aid amounts to be changed resulting in lower loan amounts, etc. depending on your “need” status.
 If any changes occur on your account, you will receive an e-mail notification on your WSU e-mail account letting you know changes were made.
 You are welcome to contact the Financial Aid Office to get more detailed information regarding those changes.

-Outside source scholarships are applied to a student’s Financial Aid account when the funds arrive in our office, as long as no further action from the student is required, i.e. endorsement, increased enrollment hours, etc. Those checks are then deposited with Accounts Receivable and applied as a payment to your Tuition & Fees account.
-If this payment results in a credit balance, those funds will be sent directly to the student either via Direct Deposit or check.
+Outside source scholarships are applied to your Financial Aid account when the funds arrive in our office, as long as no further action from you is required, i.e. endorsement, increased enrollment hours, etc. Those checks are then deposited with Accounts Receivable and applied as a payment to your Student Account (applying first toward any owed tuition and fees).
+If this payment results in a credit balance, those funds will be sent directly to you either via Direct Deposit or check.
 Once the check has been deposited, all further processing and timeframes fall under Accounts Receivable’s purview.